 - quality-control checked.

-After all of these boxes are ticked off, our team will reconnect the electricity and plumbing that they disconnected prior to starting the project, then go over with you how to properly care for your new countertop.
+After all of these boxes are ticked off, you will need a professional to reconnect the electricity and plumbing that was disconnected prior to starting the project.
+We’ll also go over with you how to properly care for your new countertop.

 Your Completed Project

 Having a new countertop installed into your kitchen or bathroom makes for a fresh start in the room.
 Sanford Granite wants to make sure that our customers understand everything that goes into a countertop installation so you can feel that excitement without any residual worries.

 If you have questions, or would like to discuss your own remodel, give us a call at (407) 495-1243.